Area Treated: Excessive sweating in the underarm is most common but we can treat other areas including hands, feet, nose, neck, & hairline

 Results Seen: Noticeable within 2-3 days, full onset and full strength sweat reduction at 2-4 weeks

 How long will it last?: Anywhere from 5-9 months is typical.
 This is patient dependent.

 Cost: Under arm is €700 for first time patients and €500 for repeat patients.
 Prices for other areas (hands, feet, nose, neck, hairline) available on request.

 What is hyperhidrosis?

 Excessive sweating is a real concern for patients who suffer from it, particularly under the arms and around the head.
-It comes with a host of social and lifestyle problems that people who are lucky enough not to overly sweat often don’t consider.
+It comes with a host of social and lifestyle problems.

 Hyperhidrosis is the medical term for excessive sweating.

 Can we treat hyperhidrosis with anti-wrinkle injections?

 Anti-wrinkle injections are a highly effective excessive sweating treatment.